SzieberthAdam/gb-rng/README.txt

 GB-RNG
 Copyright (c) 2018 Szieberth Ádám
-MIT License (see LICENSE file for more info)
+0BSD License (see LICENSE file for more info)

 ABSTRACT